elsaversailles/Wordsmith/README.md

 **Here are some of the things that Wordsmith can do:**

 * 💡 Answer questions about any topic
-* ✍️ Generate text, translate languages, and write different kinds of creative content
+* ✍️ Generate text and write different kinds of creative content
 * 📈 Learn and improve over time

 **Wordsmith is still under development, but it has the potential to revolutionize the way we learn.**